Title IX Regulations & Harassment Complaint Procedures

 Dr. Kristen Justus, Assistant Superintendent of Elementary Education & Curriculum

-PRSD will update policies to reflect the new regulations and the updated investigatory procedures.
-While this process is technically slated to be in place by August 14, 2020, it is universally understood by all districts that the policy approval process may not allow a district to be in compliance by that date.
-The district continues to gather information from the Pennsylvania School Boards Association about model policies.
-Initial training and regulatory information were based on the Office for Civil Rights Webinars on New Title IX Protections (May 8, 2020, and July 7, 2020).
-All training materials will be posted to the PRSD website when complete.
+PRSD updated policies to reflect the new regulations and the updated investigatory procedures.
+Initial training and regulatory information have been posted on the website and were provided via the Office for Civil Rights webinars on New Title IX Protections (May 8, 2020, and July 7, 2020).
+As training materials become available, the district will post to the PRSD website when complete.

 Definitions of Sexual Harassment

 - Any instance of “Quid Pro Quo” harassment by a school employee (i.e., unwelcome sexual harassment associated with some form of aid or benefit)

 - Any unwelcome conduct of a sexual nature that a reasonable person would find to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to the school’s educational program or activity